-Deciding to breed your dog is a serious undertaking, no matter if you have a male or female pet.
+Whether you have a male or female pet, deciding to breed your dog is a serious undertaking.
 Of course, the risks are greater for the latter, with the possibility of problems during birth.
 We strongly urge you to get your pup examined before making any plans.
 Some conditions may exist already that can affect your decision.

 Some breeds are more prone to some issues than others.
 Age is another risk factor.
 The best ways to prevent reproductive problems are regular veterinary care and a healthy diet suitable for your pet’s life stage and size.
 We suggest putting these things in place several months before breeding your dog.

 We’d be remiss if we didn’t refute a common misconception that all females should have one litter.
 It’s not necessary for your pet’s health.
 Likewise, neither is spaying or neutering your pet a given.
-Some breeds, such as Golden Retrievers, are more prone to develop joint conditions if their sex is altered.
-However, working with a vet is imperative for a good outcome.
+Some breeds, such as Golden Retrievers, are more prone to develop joint conditions if their sex is altered while they are too young.1 However, working with a vet is imperative for a good outcome.

 Pregnancy is risky for females, even in the healthiest of pets.
 There are several possible causes of potential problems, from genetics to bacterial infections to complications after birth.
 Some are detectable before breeding.
 Others occur without warning.
 Knowing your pet’s background can help identify some issues.
 We strongly recommend pre-breeding health screening.